Kentucky Books: Best Novels Set in the Bluegrass State

 Book Summary

-After losing his mother when he was just 4 years old, Clay is raised by extended family, including his Aunt Easter and his Uncle Paul.
-As Clay grows, he is desperate to piece together the memories of his mother.
+After losing his mother when he was just 4 years old, Clay was raised by extended family, including his Aunt Easter and his Uncle Paul.
+As Clay grows, he is desperate to piece together his mother’s memories.
 Paul, a quilter, teaches him that he can create something new and beautiful by stitching together parts and pieces.

 This novel paints a vivid portrait of a rural mining town in the mountains of Kentucky over the past century.
 In Appalachian culture, quilts serve as a family photo album.
-As Clay grows from a boy to a man struggling to find his way, Paul makes a quilt for Clay that helps him reconcile his past so that he can move toward a better future.
+As Clay grows from a boy into a man struggling to find his way, Paul makes a quilt for him that helps him reconcile his past and move toward a better future.

 Clay’s Quilt is the debut novel of best-selling author Silas House.
 It’s the first in a trilogy, with the two subsequent books, A Parchment of Leaves and The Coal Tattoo, sharing a setting and some characters.
 However, each book also reads well as a stand-alone.